seregazhuk/seregazhuk.github.io_old/_posts/2017-06-12-phpreact-streams.md

 $loop->run();
 {% endhighlight %}

 The third argument of the `ReadableResourceStream` constructor is `$readChunkSize`.
-This parameter allows to control the maximum buffer size in bytes to read at once from the stream.
+This parameter allows to control the maximum buffer size in bytes to read from the stream at a time.

 <p class="">
     <img src="/assets/images/posts/reactphp/stream_pause_resume.gif" alt="cgn-edit" class="">